DiogoAngelim/html-to-gutenberg/readme.md

-Convert HTML string to valid, editable WordPress Gutenberg blocks in seconds instead of hours.
-With this script, you can create & build valid Gutenberg blocks that have editable text, forms, inline and background images, as well as SVGs.
-Includes support for TailwindCSS.
+Convert HTML strings to valid, editable WordPress Gutenberg blocks in seconds instead of hours.
+With this script, you can create and build valid Gutenberg blocks that feature editable text, forms, inline and background images, as well as SVGs.
+It includes support for TailwindCSS.